reactjs/react.dev/src/content/blog/2024/04/01/react-19.md

 ```
 When React renders this component, it will see the `<link>`, `<style>`, and `<script>` tags and hoist them to the `<head>` of the document.

-For some resource elements, React will suspend while waiting for the resource to load (such as a `<link>` to a css file).
+For some resource elements, React will suspend while waiting for the resource to load (such as a `<link>` to a CSS file).
 This ensures that styles are available before the components are displayed, preventing flashes of un-styled content.
 React may also dedupe some elements to ensure duplicate resources are not loaded.

-To maintain compatibility with HTML and optimize performance, React will dedupe and hoist some but not all elements for all props.
-For the specific constraints, read the docs for [Resource and Metadata Components](/reference/react-dom/components#resource-and-metadata-components).
+To optimize performance, React will dedupe elements if they refer to equivalent resources.
+For more details, read the docs for [Resource and Metadata Components](/reference/react-dom/components#resource-and-metadata-components).

 ### Compatability with third-party scripts and extensions {/*compatability-with-third-party-scripts-and-extensions*/}